Targeted Learning for Variable Importance: Theoretical results

 \subsection{Efficiency theory and targeted learning}

 By considering the variable importance as {\it general parameter} \(\Psi: P \to \R, P \in \mathcal{M}\), where \(\mathcal{M}\) is the class of nonparametric distributions, our aim is to find a ``good'' estimator of the true value \( \Psi(P^*)\), and then construct the corresponding confidence interval.

-Our goal is to obtain a ``good'' estimator of it from three perspectives: \begin{enumerate} \item Consistency: we would like to construct an estimator that is at least consistent, which can be guaranteed by {\it asymptotically linearity}. \item Robustness: we would like to construct an estimator that is robust to the small drift in the data distribution, which will be guaranteed with {\it regularity}. \item Efficiency: we hope to have an estimator that would be the best possible with the given information, which will be ensured by the TL methodology, based on the two other requirements. \end{enumerate} Building upon these three objectives, our goal is to construct an efficient, regular, and asymptotically linear estimator.
+We define ``good'' using three criteria: \begin{itemize} \item Consistency: we would like to construct an estimator that is statistically consistent, which can be guaranteed by {\it asymptotically linearity}. \item Robustness: we would like to construct an estimator that is robust to small perturbations of the data distribution, which can be guaranteed with {\it regularity}. \item Efficiency: we hope to have an estimator that has minimum-possible variance given the available data, which will be ensured by the TL methodology, based on the two other requirements. \end{itemize} Building upon these three objectives, our goal is to construct an efficient, regular, and asymptotically linear estimator.
 In the following sections, we will rigorously define our concepts and then introduce the targeted learning methodology to construct such an estimator.